service-portal/x-archive/README.md

 ### Service Portal
 Service Portal contains of two parts:
 - The framework: a set of APIs and JavaScript Angular Services and Directives that help to render a Portal.
-- The `sp_config` portal.
+- The `sp_config` Portal.
 A set of tools to help you configure and create and mantain widgets.

 ### Portal
 A portal contains all the configuration settings for the site.
 The `url_suffix` helps to namespace the portal from other portals.